The Ultimate British Columbia and Canadian Rockies Road Trip (Part 1 of 3)

 Road trips - my favourite road trips!
 I love them for many reasons.
 Sitting behind a steering wheel and enjoying the surrounding beauty tha...

 Road trips - my favourite road trips!
 I love them for many reasons.
-Sitting behind a steering wheel and enjoying the surrounding beauty that slowly unfolds before my eyes seem like a meditation.
+Sitting behind a steering wheel and enjoying the surrounding beauty that slowly unfolds before my eyes seems like a meditation.
 Road trips are also perfect to bond as a family.
-Though long driving may seem pretty monotonous and boring for rookies, you’ll be surprised how much you can learn from your travel companions under no time pressure if only you are able to patiently listen.
+Though long driving may seem pretty monotonous and boring for rookies, you’ll be surprised how much you can learn from your travel companions under no time pressure if only you can patiently listen.
 I invite you to virtually join me on a 9-day road trip across most of southern British Columbia as well as Banff and Jasper National Parks.
-For a flatlander like me, the allure of snow-covered peaks, emerald lakes, mighty glaciers, immense ocean and a damp smell of old-growth rainforests was a such a delight.
+For a flatlander like me, the allure of snow-covered peaks, emerald lakes, mighty glaciers, immense ocean and a damp smell of old-growth rainforests was such a delight.

 Day 1: Victoria, BC.

-Catch an early flight from your originating airport and take advantage of a time difference.
+Catch an early flight from your originating airport and take advantage of the time difference.
 It'll still likely be a morning in Vancouver.
-After renting a car and having a breakfast (no food is served on domestic flights during COVID-19), take a short drive - 40-60 minutes depending on traffic - to the Tsawwassen BC Ferries terminal where you will catch a ferry to Vancouver Island.
+After renting a car and having breakfast (no food is served on domestic flights during COVID-19), take a short drive - 40-60 minutes depending on traffic - to the Tsawwassen BC Ferries terminal where you will catch a ferry to Vancouver Island.

-Remember I mentioned about booking your spot at BC Ferries in advance?
+Remember I mentioned booking your spot at BC Ferries in advance?
 Those without reservations can well spend half a day waiting in a stand-by line on a busy summer long weekend.

 I would consider a 1.5 h ferry ride from Tsawwassen to Swartz Bay (Victoria) an attraction on its own.